 The Nothing But Clarifying Shampoo ($10) is free of pesky ingredients naturalistas should stay away from, including petroleum, mineral oil, and sulfates.
 Just be sure to follow-up with a conditioner after to help rebalance your hair's moisture.

 Show your over processed hair some love with Oribe's Conditioner for Beautiful Color ($48).
-Watermelon, lychee, and edelweiss flower are the brand's signature ingredients for hydrating hair and protecting strands from the elements, including UV rays.
-Once you rinse out your conditioner, your hair will not only look and feel silky, and it'll smell delicious after.
+Watermelon, lychee, and edelweiss flower are the brand's signature ingredients meant to hydrate hair and protect strands from the elements, including UV rays.
+Once you rinse out your conditioner, your hair will not only look and feel silky, it'll smell delicious after too.